10 Essential Golf Course Management Tips You Can’t Miss

 The Pin is Not Always Your Target

-Do you always aim at the pin when you play?
+Do you aim at the pin on every approach shot?

 Know Your Distances and Hit Them

-There are two pieces to the distance puzzle.
+There are two key pieces to the distance puzzle.

-First, you should be playing with a distance measuring device that gives you a number you can trust.
-The days of pacing off yardages are done.
-Know what the exact distance is to the hole or even the center of the green on every shot you hit.
+First, use a distance-measuring device that gives you a number you can trust.
+The days of pacing off yardages are over, know the exact distance to the hole, or at least the center of the green, on every shot.

 Driving Range vs. Golf Course Mentality